 If you have AGA, this will only continue the cycle.
 The presence of DHT = miniaturization = less blood flow and poor oxygen levels = hair loss.
 However, you can increase the oxygen levels (with natural extracts such as peppermint oil) to create a different outcome.

-This outcome, another by-product of fT and 5AR is estriadiol, an estrogen steroid hormone that has actually been shown to induce hair growth (8).
+This outcome, another by-product of fT and 5AR is estriadiol, an estrogen steroid hormone that has been shown to induce hair growth (8).
 By increasing oxygen levels, then, you will see a decrease in DHT production and an increase in estradiol.

 Implications for Thin Hair Sufferers